nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-connections-and-additional-hardware/casparcg-server-installation.md

 You may no longer need the screen consumer.
 If so, you can remove it and all of it's contents.
 This will dramatically improve overall performance.

-### Multiple Decklink Cards \( Recommended Production Setup \)
+### Multiple DeckLink Cards \(Recommended Production Setup\)

 #### Required Hardware

-For a preferred production setup you want a minimum of two Decklink Duo 2 cards.
+For a preferred production setup you want a minimum of two DeckLink Duo 2 cards.
 This is so you can use one card to preview your media, while your second card will support the program video and audio feeds.
 For CasparCG Server to recognize both cards, you need to add two additional channels to the `caspar.config` file.

 ```markup
 <channels>